e-felix/base-symfony-pgsql-docker/README.md

 # BASIC SYMFONY/POSTGRESQL DOCKER CONFIGURATION

-> With an nginx config file for Heroku deploy
+> With a nginx config file for Heroku deploy

 ## Usage

+> Prior to running the commands, copy your project in the same folder of the `docker-compose.yml` file.

 ### Build images and containers
 ```sh